Skip to Content

 • Drug-Free Zone Enhancement

-Penalty Groups for Drug Crimes in Texas
+Penalty Groups for Texas Drug Crimes

 Texas law divides drug crimes into several different penalty groups.
 Determining the penalty group is the first step in establishing the penalties that apply to the charge.